-We offer on-site interpreter services in multiple languages, including ASL interpreter, Spanish interpreter, and Creole interpreter services.
+We offer Video Remote Interpreting (VRI), Telephonic Interpreting (OPI), and On-Site Interpreter Services in multiple languages, including ASL interpreter, Spanish interpreter, and Creole interpreter services.
 Our industry specializations include medical interpreter and legal interpreter services in Orlando, FL and the U.S.

 There are three modes of interpretation: Consecutive interpretation, Simultaneous interpretation, and Sight Translation.
 The three modes of interpretation require the interpreter to listen to a message in the original language, which is called the source language, and render that message in the listener’s language, called the TARGET language, bridging the communication gap between speakers or signers of different languages.

 Our interpreters are highly skilled linguists certified by local, national or international certification bodies.
 Our multicultural team of interpreters goes through rigorous, training and testing protocols before being accepted as part of our team.
 Target Translations and Interpretations provides skill building seminars for all of our interpreters, as well as quality control reviews based on our customer’s feedback.